Exploring the Natural World

 We believe that WOLF is an ideal foundational education and prepares children well to approach whatever they would like to do in life by stimulating natural learning passions through the mentoring approach.

-At the same time, WOLF is a nature-connection program for homelearning children.
-While academic subjects may be indirectly or directly touched on at WOLF, this is not our focus and parents remain responsible for any additional academic education they wish to provide for their children.
-Most WOLF Kids are registered with a school board program as Distributed Learning students, where families are provided with funding and homelearning support.
+At the same time, WOLF is a nature-connection program for children.
+While life-long brain-patterning competencies are developed and academic subjects may be indirectly or directly touched on at WOLF, academics are not our focus and parents remain responsible for any additional formal academic education they wish to provide for their children.
+Most WOLF Kids are registered with a school board program as Distributed Learning students, where families are provided with funding and homelearning support, including a one day per week academic-oriented program with a Ministry teacher.
 Wisdom of the Earth can accept this funding towards tuition payment, and works in relationship and mutual communication with the various Ministry programs, to support WOLF families.

 The WOLF Program runs 3 days per week, Monday-Wednesday, from September to June, with a winter break from mid-December through the month of January, and a 2 week spring break in March.

-WOLF Mentors: Jean-Claude Catry, Alaina Hallett, Ayden Catry-Bauer, Vanya Laporte, and numerous guests.
+WOLF Mentors: Jean-Claude Catry, Ayden Catry-Bauer, Marion Dulude, Alaina Hallett, Frog, Ingrid Bauer, and numerous guests.

 Nature.
 Nurture.
 Community.